hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Something respecting you that has occurred,
 >
-> Twas told to me by those well known to you.
+> It was told to me by those well known to you.
 >
-> Chassee.
-The world's censorious! all we hear's not true.
+> Chassée.
+The world's censorious! all we hear is not true.
 >
 > Bel.
 The other day I heard some persons state,
 >
 > That you've not opened your grand balls of late.
 >
-> Chassee.
+> Chassée.
 With opening dances I have been quite cloyed.
 >
 > Bel.
 I'm told at several you were much annoyed.
 >
-> Chassee.
+> Chassée.
 I must confess, at one some time ago,
 >
 > Some envious wretched teachers whom I know,
 >